Austroargiolestes elke

 commonly known as an azure flatwing.

 It is endemic to the vicinity of Eungella National Park in north-central Queensland, where it inhabits streams in rainforests.

 Austroargiolestes elke is a medium-sized to large, black and blue damselfly, with strong pruinescence on adult bodies.

 Like other members of the family Argiolestidae, it rests with its wings outspread.

+Etymology

+The genus name Austroargiolestes combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Argiolestes, the name of a related genus.
+It refers to a southern representative of that group.

+In 1986, Günther Theischinger and Tony O'Farrell named this species elke, an eponym honouring the collector’s wife, Elke Müller.